StG 44: Post-1945

 The Sturmgewehr remained in use with the East German Nationale Volksarmee with the designation MPi.44 until it was eventually replaced with domestic variants of the AK-47 assault rifle.
 The Volkspolizei used it until approximately 1962 when it was replaced by the PPSh-41.
 It was still used by other public security formations thereafter.
 The ammunition was manufactured there at least until 1961.
 Other countries to use the StG 44 after World War II included Czechoslovakia (although it was not officially adopted) and Yugoslavia, where units such as the 63rd Paratroop Battalion were equipped with it until the 1980s, when the rifles were ultimately transferred to Territorial Defense reserves or sold to friendly regimes in the Middle East and Africa.
 France adopted captured StG 44 for colonial Foreign Legion units.

-Argentina manufactured their own trial versions of the StG 44 made by CITEFA in the late 1940s and early 1950s, but instead adopted the FN FAL in 1955, because it used the then more common and powerful 7.62×51mm NATO round, which also lacked connections with the Third Reich.
+Argentina manufactured their own trial versions of the StG 44 made by CITEFA in the late 1940s and early 1950s, in addition to the importation of around 100 StG 44 rifles from Czechoslovakia in 1949, whose whereabouts became unclear from 1955 onwards, but instead adopted the FN FAL in 1955, because it used the then more common and powerful 7.62×51mm NATO round, which also lacked connections with the Third Reich.

 New semi-automatic civilian reproductions of the MKb 42(H), MP 43/1, and StG 44 are being manufactured in Germany today by SSD (Sport Systeme Dittrich) and distributed by HZA Kulmbach GmbH in the original 7.92×33mm Kurz chambering and accepting the standard magazines.
 The PTR-44 by PTR Industries was produced for a short while, but was soon discontinued due to high prices and lack of demand.
 A .22 rimfire copy of the StG 44 by GSG (German Sports Guns) has also been manufactured in great quantity for a lower price, but it is the only widely available reproduction of the StG.
 Talks have been made by HMG (Hill & Mac Gunworks) to mass-produce a StG-44 replica in different calibers, including the original 7.92×33mm Kurz, but also more modern calibers, like 7.62×39mm, 5.56×45mm NATO and .300 AAC Blackout, but these have yet to be released.

 7.92mm Kurz ammunition is currently manufactured by Prvi Partizan of Serbia.

+Assessment of the StG 44

+A late-war U.S. assessment derided the StG 44 as "mediocre", "bulky", and "unhandy", declaring it incapable of sustained automatic fire and prone to jamming, though the report accepted that its accuracy was "excellent for a weapon of its type".

+According to British Captain Clifford Shore in With British Snipers to the Reich, the British found the StG 44 to be poorly made compared to the weapons fielded by the Germans early in World War II.

+Military historian Ian V. Hogg described the StG 44 as "exceptionally robust and reliable," with a German report stating that it worked well in the dirt, cold and snow of the Eastern Front, had no misfires and was resistant to stoppages.